 Update 12/17/2019: A flaw was discovered in the way we were testing for G-SYNC compatibility with TVs.
 We've corrected the flaw, and have retested the 2019 Samsung and LG TVs, and found that the Samsung Q70R doesn't work properly with NVIDIA's current Adaptive Sync drivers.

 The TV has a native refresh rate of 120Hz.
-Just like all premium Samsung TVs since 2018, it supports the FreeSync variable refresh rate technology and can offer you a tear-free gaming experience provided you have a compatible AMD card or an Xbox One.
-The VRR range is the same at 1080p and 1440p, and it's excellent.
+It supports FreeSync variable refresh rate technology to reduce screen tearing while gaming, provided you have a compatible AMD card or Xbox console.
+The VRR has a wide range at 1080p and 1440p.
 At 4k however, the range is narrower, as the TV only supports up to 4k @ 60Hz.

 We tested the TV on 'Game' mode, and we used FreeSync set to 'Ultimate' to obtain the widest possible range.